An Ambrosetti-Prodi type result for fractional spectral problems: Sub and super solutions to

 Putting together \eqref{bound1} and \eqref{bound2}, we can see that for any $t\leq t_{0}$ it holds

 This is enough to deduce that $W_{t}=W$ is a supersolution to \eqref{P} for any $t\leq t_{0}$.

 \end{proof}

 In what follows, we show that $\Phi$ satisfies the Palais-Smale condition.
-We start proving the following auxiliary lemma. \begin{lem} Assume that $f$ satisfies the first assertion in \eqref{f1} and either \eqref{f2} or \eqref{f3}.
+We start proving the following auxiliary lemma. \begin{lem} Assume that $f$ satisfies the first assertion in \eqref{f1}.
 Let $(U_{n})$ be a sequence in $\X$ such that

 where $\e_{n}\rightarrow 0$.
 Then there exists a constant $M>0$ such that $\|U_{n}^{-}\|\leq M$. \end{lem}